If I have been absent from the College

 I need a note from the teacher who detained me and give this to my teacher.

-If I need to leave the College early
+If I need to leave school early

 I need to bring a note signed by my parent or guardian.
 The note needs to clearly explain the reason for my leaving early departure.